 Hepatic dysfunction with porphyria can occur with this drug.

-Remember because it's interfering with normal metabolism of a growing fetus
+Remember, because it's interfering with normal metabolism of a growing fetus

 because it can cause fetal abnormalities.

 there are changes in the enzymatic activity within the bacterial cell.

 and therefore you don't have as much active drug.
-This happens in about 16% of all cases and in patients who have multidrug resistant TB or MDR-TB,
+This happens in about 16% of all cases.

+And in patients who have multidrug-resistant TB or MDR-TB,

-60% of people are resistant to Pyrazinamide.
+60% of people are resistant to pyrazinimide.